day-cohort-70/rare-client-terminal_warriors/README.md

 # Rare: The Publishing Platform for the Discerning Writer

+# Rare: The Publishing Platform for the Discerning Writer

 ## Getting Started
 1. Install dependencies: `npm install`
 2. Run the code `npm start`